 Delivery of vital services are reported to be negatively effected when an organisational change is implemented.
 Some recommendations for managing organisational change are proposed in a paper titled A Case Study of Change Management Effectiveness within the NHS.
 There is also a selection of interesting literature on the subject of managing change within the NHS, which is related to the public sector environment.

-This article is a very light overview of change management and aims to highlight just a few common approaches to change, amongst the vast literature of change management.
+An overview of change management is presented here.
+It aims to highlight just a few common approaches to change, amongst the vast literature of change management.

 These two models are discusses below for the reason to highlight what the model involve.
 The discussion does not claim to expose strength, weaknesses or critically evaluate these models.
 The term psychological contracts is also discussed.